 Dr. Ruccio's main research areas are Marxian economic theory, inequality and the Second Great Depression, international political economy, economic development (especially in Latin America), and economic methodology.
-He is currently working on two new book manuscripts: "Mind the Gap" and "What's the Matter with Exploitation."
+He is currently working on three new book manuscripts: "Critique and Utopia," "Mind the Gap" and "What's the Matter with Exploitation."

 Dr. Ruccio was born in 1953 in Middlebury, Connecticut, USA.